zibin-zhao/DL-SELEX/README.md

 AptaClux as the second part of the DL-SELEX approach, can be accessed via our online web server at http://hsingapp.ust.hk.
 To deploy the model locally for own use, detailed procedure can be found in the README file under the AptaClux directory.

+## Models comparison

+We have also compared the performance of our AptaClux to current available deep learning models (i.e. AptaDiff, RaptGen), all comparison files have been deposited.

 ## Figures

 The folder Figures contains the Python scripts for data visualization in this manuscript.